Upstatement/react-router-guards/docs/navigation-lifecycle.md

 2. Navigation initiated. _The loading page is shown._

-3. Check if any guards are left in the chain.
+3. Check if there are guards are left in the queue.

-   - If no guards are left, skip to step 5.
+   - If there are guards, continue to step 4.

-   - If there are guards left, continue to step 4.
+   - If no guards remain, skip to step 5.

-4. Run the first guard in the queue:
+4. Run the top guard in the queue:

    - `next()`: Return to step 3.